 A view of the Andy Good Plateau from just below the south peak.
 Mount Ptolemy is the tall peak on the left and Andy Good Peak is on the right.
-Peak 3 of the North Ridge of Ptolemy is in the background to the right of centre.
+Peak 3 (“Pharaoh’s Peak”) of the Northwest Ridge of Ptolemy (NROP) is in the background to the right of centre.
+This peak is as high or higher than nearby Chinook Peak.
 Given the location of the plane crash and the location of Ptolemy, I don’t think the plane hit Ptolemy, but rather collided with either Andy Good or Mount Parrish.

 Jeff pauses beneath the south peak of Mount Coulthard to look back at Mount Parrish.
 Our ascent route came straight up the slope beneath Jeff.